separation processes are routinely used in medium to large scale plants to produce

-The complexity of the cryogenic air separation process, the physical sizes of equipment, and the energy required to operate the process all vary with the number of gaseous and liquid products, required product purities, and required delivery pressures.
+The complexity of the cryogenic air separation process, the physical sizes of equipment, and the energy required to operate the process all vary with the number of gaseous and liquid products to be produced, their required product purities and required delivery pressures.

 Nitrogen-only production plants are less complex and require less power to operate than an oxygen-only plant making the same amount of product.
-Co-production of both products, when both are needed, increases capital and energy efficiency.
-Making these products in liquid form requires additional equipment and more than doubles the amount of power required per unit of delivered product.
+Co-production of both products, when both are needed, is cost effective, in terms of both capital and energy utilization.
+Producing liquid oxygen and liquid nitrogen, as opposed to directly-usable gaseous products, requires additional equipment and more than doubles the amount of power required per unit of delivered product.

 Argon production is economical only as a co-product with oxygen.
 Making it at high purity adds to the physical size and complexity of the plant.

 |The Composition of Air - The Raw Material for Cryogenic Air Separation|